Orders of Service

 Silence is kept.

-Celebrant: These are the gifts of God for us all, the people of God.
+Celebrant: These are the gifts of God, for the people of God.

 All: Thanks be to God.

-Agnus Dei Lamb of God (by Jennifer Wakefield)
+Agnus Dei Lamb of God (Mass of Creation by Marty Haugen)

-All: Lamb of God, you take away the sin of the world: have mercy on us.
-(2x)
+REFRAIN Lamb of God, you take away the sins of the world: have mercy on us.

-Approach the altar following the lead of those ahead of you.
-If you do not wish to take the wine, you may acknowledge the cup by touching the base of the chalice.
-If you would like a blessing, as well as, or in place of the bread and wine,
+Come up to the altar following the lead of those ahead of you.
+If you would like a blessing, as well as, or in place of the wafer, indicate this to the priest.

 Silence is kept.